jina-ai/docs/chapters/flow/index.md

 ##### Add Pod into the Flow

-To add a Pod to the Flow, simply call `.add()`, syntax of Yaml file can be found [here](https://docs.jina.ai/chapters/yaml/index.html):
+To add a Pod to the Flow, simply call `.add()`, syntax of YAML file can be found [here](https://docs.jina.ai/chapters/yaml/index.html):

 ```python
 f = (Flow().add(name='p1', uses='mypod1.yml')